Auckland woman rescued from sea in Northland harbour by off duty cop on jet ski

 The NEST rescue helicopter was initially called out to winch the woman from the rocks if needed, but was later stood down.

-Rawene senior constable Darren Goodwin said the woman, who is in her late 30s from Auckland, is recovering well.
+Rawene senior constable Darron Goodwin said the woman, who is in her late 30s from Auckland, is recovering well.

 She's a "little bit cold" but staff heated the hospital room as a precaution against hypothermia.